Barb0ra/SigDiffusions/README.md

 - `scaler`: Feature scaler.
 Options: `minmax` (0 to 1), `None`.
 For new datasets, start with `minmax`.
 - `shuffle`: Whether to shuffle the data.
 Make sure this is `True` if not already shuffled.
 - `sig_depth`: Signature truncation depth.
 For new datasets, start with 4.
 Reasonable values are in the range 2 to 6.
 Paths with high-frequency components will require higher truncation levels to fully capture the shape.
-- `by_channel`: Whether to compute signatures by channel.
-Only `True` is currently supported.
+- `by_channel`: Whether to compute signatures by channel. `True` is the recommended option.
+If `False`, linear attention will be used instead of full attention.
 - `mirror_augmentation`: Whether to use the mirror augmentation.
 Start with `False`.
 - `test_set_size`: Number of time series that will be held out during training.
 We use this set as real data for computing metrics in `evaluation.ipynb`.